nasa/dictionaries/README.md

-# Dictionaries
-Collection of NASA thesauri, dictionaries, taxonomies and related documents

 This repository contains a collection of NASA thesauri, dictionaries, taxonomies, and related documents, as well as a Python script to load concepts from a SKOS file.

 **What You'll Find Here**